 - inform you of the further options available if you are unhappy with the resolution.

-Please note: This process is not to be used to make a complaint about an IChemE member, or to appeal against the result of a membership application.
-In these cases, please read our:
+Please note: This process is not to be used to make a complaint about an IChemE member.
+In this case, please read our code of professional conduct and disciplinary regulations.
+If you wish to appeal against the result of a membership application, then our appeals guidance can be sent upon request.

 When to raise a formal complaint